Council Paper 1 Mock Test for Nursing Students

 9 / 250

-9. Which of the following is a soapy oily preparation containing drugs rubbed on the skin?
+9. which of the following is a macronutrient

 10 / 250